What Is The Difference Between ATX vs Micro-ATX vs Mini-ITX

 I won’t recommend using a Mini-ITX unless a small and compact PC is your no.1 priority.
 Other than that, Mini-ITX doesn’t offer much.
 It has fewer features also the price is high.

 Which Form Factor Motherboard Is Good For Workstation PC?

 For a workstation PC, it is highly recommended to use an ATX form factor motherboard and use those extra RAM and PCI-e slots.
-But if you want to use your gaming PC for some little productivity work such as video editing or 3D rendering, micro-ATX can fulfill your requirement.
+But if you want to use your gaming PC for some little productivity work such as video editing or 3D rendering, micro-ATX can fulfil your requirement.

-However, if you need a high-end workstation build for high-quality video production or VFX or data mining, machine learning, etc. In that case, those extra more RAM slots and PCI-e for multi-GPU setup can improve performance.
+However, if you need a high-end workstation built for high-quality video production or VFX or data mining, machine learning, etc. In that case, those extra more RAM slots and PCI-e for multi-GPU setup can improve performance.

 Which Form Factor Motherboard Is Good For Desktop PC?

 If you are building a desktop PC for some general usage like some office work, internet browsing, or watching movies, Micro-ATX is what you are looking for.
 It is cheap and justifies its price according to what it offers.
 You don’t need to think much for a Desktop PC build.
 Micro-ATX is what you need.
 Also, it gives you options to upgrade the PC in the future.